-Courses are available for training in many aspects associated with the role of the FDD such as public safety planning, risk management, crowd management, incident planning, etc. Applicants might find these beneficial and will add credibility to any application made for grant of FDD privileges.
+Courses are available for training in many aspects associated with the role of the FDD such as public safety planning, risk management, crowd management, incident planning, etc. Applicants might find these beneficial and will add credibility to any application made for FDD accreditation.

-53 Candidates must ensure that any experience gained is accurately logged and certified by the mentoring FDD.
+Candidates must ensure that any experience gained is accurately logged and certified by the FDDM.

-- folder or log, but must be detailed enough to allow the CAA to review the applicant's progress and performance. - f) Undergo a behavioural and attitudinal fitness assessment.
-A completed form SRG 1303B must be submitted at the time of application for FDD accreditation to allow sufficient time for processing prior to commencing an FDD accreditation process54. - g) Attend a joint CAA / MAA FDD Accreditation course, usually held at the Defence Academy each spring.
-Details of course dates can be found on the CAA website or by contacting CAA GA Unit. - h) Arrange for a CAA Flight Standards Officer to attend a Flying Display at which the applicant is acting as FDD under supervision
+- must be detailed enough to allow the CAA to review the applicant's progress and performance. - f) Undergo a behavioural and attitudinal fitness assessment.
+A completed form SRG 1303B must be submitted at the time of application for FDD accreditation to allow sufficient time for processing prior to commencing the FDD accreditation process75. - g) Attend a joint CAA / MAA FDD Accreditation course.
+Details of course dates can be found on the CAA Flying Display Director Accreditation website, which gives details of the FDD Training provider, or by contacting the CAA GA Unit.